EDSA examines EU-US Data Privacy Framework: This still needs to be improved

 The newly introduced Data Protection Review Court (DPRC) offers EU citizens improved opportunities to enforce their rights.
 Nevertheless, there are challenges:

-• Lack of transparency: DPRC decisions cannot be appealed, which limits accountability.
+• Lack of TransparencyDecisions of the DPRC cannot be appealed, which limits accountability.

-• No practical test: Not a single complaint had been submitted by the time of the review in July 2024, so the actual functioning of the mechanisms could not be tested.
+• No practical test: Until the review in July 2024, not a single Complaint so that the actual functioning of the mechanisms could not be tested.

 Following the audit, the EDPB made specific recommendations, including